Tara McDonald: Axwell, Armand van Helden, David Guetta & Strictly Come Dancing (2005–2012)

-From 2004–07, McDonald sang lead and backing vocals on BBC1's programme Strictly Come Dancing.
+From 2004 to 2007, McDonald sang lead and backing vocals on BBC1's programme Strictly Come Dancing.

 In May 2005, Desmond Lynam presented the BBC1 programme We'll Meet Again, marking the 60th anniversary of VE Day.
-During the show Tara McDonald performed the song "We'll Meet Again" live.
+During the show McDonald performed the song "We'll Meet Again" live.

-In 2005, when McDonald was 18, she co-wrote and sang "Feel the Vibe ('Til the Morning Comes)" with Axwell, which became one of the biggest dance tracks of the year.
+In 2005, when McDonald was 24, she co-wrote and sang "Feel the Vibe ('Til the Morning Comes)" with Axwell, which became one of the biggest dance tracks of the year.
 It peaked at No. 1 on the UK Dance Singles Chart and No. 16 on the UK Singles Chart, and also charted in Finland, the Netherlands and France.
-Tara's next release was "My My My" with Armand Van Helden in 2006, My My My" which reached number 4 on the world internet charts, number 5 in the Belgian and Dutch charts, number 6 in Australia, number 12 in the UK, and top 30 in the world dance charts and entered the UK commercial charts at No. 11.
+McDonald's next release was "My My My" with Armand Van Helden in 2006, My My My" which reached number 4 on the world internet charts, number 5 in the Belgian and Dutch charts, number 6 in Australia, number 12 in the UK, and top 30 in the world dance charts and entered the UK commercial charts at No. 11.
 Both tracks became dance anthems and McDonald performed them on Pete Tong BBC1 dance show in Ibiza.

 In 2007 McDonald co-wrote two tracks on David Guetta's third studio album, Pop Life, the hit single "Delirious" Peaked at #24 on Billboard's Dance/mix show airplay chart for 20 weeks in 2008.